-Nearly every state has laws regarding motorcycles – only three have no laws mandating helmet use.
+Nearly every state has laws regarding motorcycles — only three have no laws mandating helmet use.
 As of this writing, Illinois is not one of the states with helmet laws for motorcyclists.
-While riders do not have to wear helmets, protective eyewear is a requirement.
+While motorcyclists are not required to wear motorcycle helmets in Illinois, protective eyewear is a requirement.

-Even with the relaxed laws, the Illinois Department of Transportation strongly recommends wearing proper head protection.
+Even with the relaxed helmet laws in Illinois, the Illinois Department of Transportation strongly recommends wearing proper head protection.

 Illinois Helmet Law and Safety

-Unlike Illinois motorcycle helmet law, Wisconsin and Indiana mandate helmet usage to some degree.
-However, neither have universal helmet use, which requires EVERYONE on a motorcycle to wear a helmet.
+Unlike Illinois motorcycle helmet law, Wisconsin and Indiana do have helmet laws that mandate helmet usage to some degree.
+However, neither has a universal motorcycle helmet law.
+Universal motorcycle helmet laws require EVERYONE on a motorcycle to wear a helmet.